Grand Forks, North Dakota: Culture

-Arts and theatre
+Arts and theater

 Due at least in part to the presence of the University of North Dakota, Grand Forks offers a variety of arts and cultural events.
 The North Dakota Museum of Art, on the UND campus, brings many nationally touring exhibits to Grand Forks as well as the work of regional artists.
 In addition to the Museum of Art, UND offers other gallery space for student art.
 UND also has Theater Arts and Music departments.
 Students stage theater productions each year at the Burtness Theater on campus.
 UND's Chester Fritz Auditorium also brings music and theater events to Grand Forks, including national touring companies of Broadway musicals.

 The Greater Grand Forks Symphony Orchestra has been performing since 1905 and the Grand Forks Master Chorale was formed in 1983.
 Both groups stage productions each year at various locations in the community.
 The North Dakota Ballet Company is headquartered in Grand Forks and often performs at the Chester Fritz Auditorium.
 The Grand Forks City Band was formed in 1886 and still stages shows year round.

 The Empire Arts Center, in downtown Grand Forks, is home to several cultural events throughout the year.
 The Empire, a 1919 movie theater, was restored after the Flood of 1997 and now includes performance space, a large movie screen, a gallery, and space for artists.
 The Fire Hall Theatre, also downtown, is used by community members to put on several theater productions each year.
 The Summer Performing Arts Company (SPA) is a popular summer arts program for area K–12 students.
 SPA stages three major musicals mid-July.
 The Myra Museum, on Belmont Road near the Greater Grand Forks Greenway, is a small history museum with exhibits that trace local history from the Ice Age, through settlement, and into the modern age.
 Other buildings on the Myra Museum grounds include the original 1868 Grand Forks Post Office, a 1917 one room school, and the historic Campbell House.